 A stack group allows you to use a single ROS template to create stacks across multiple Alibaba Cloud accounts and regions.
 All resources in each stack are defined by the ROS template of the stack group.
 When you create a stack group, you must specify the template, as well as all parameters and capabilities that the template requires.

-After you define a stack group, you can create, update, or delete stacks in the target accounts and regions you specify.
-When you create, update, or delete stacks, you can also specify operation preferences.
+After you define a stack group, you can create, update, or delete stacks in the execution accounts and regions you specify.
+When you create, update, or delete stacks, you can specify operation preferences.
 For example, you can specify the number of accounts in which operations are performed on stacks concurrently, the order of regions in which you want the operations to be performed, and the failure tolerance beyond which stack operations stop.

 - Administrator account

-- Target account
+- Execution account

-Relationship among stack groups, stack instances, stacks, regions, and accounts
+Relationships among stack groups, stack instances, stacks, regions, and accounts

-- A stack instance is a reference to a stack
+- A stack instance is a reference to a stack.

 - A stack is created when you create a stack instance.